 For a more permanent but costly treatment, the option for a hair transplant is available.
 This is when healthy follicles from another part of the scalp are removed and surgically place in balding or thinning areas.

 Eventually, those follicles grow new hair.
-The treatment is expensive and needs to be done by an experience and expert doctor.
+The treatment is expensive and needs to be done by an experienced and expert doctor.